 - Power surges.
 These surges damage the capacitor and compressor and lead to burned wires and blown fuses.

 - Flooded compressor.
-If your unit is submerged in water for any length of time during the storm, our Comfort Temp technicians will need to inspect it.
+If your unit is submerged in flood water for any length of time during the storm, our Comfort Temp technicians will need to inspect it.

 Make a Note of the Unusual

-If you notice strange smells, smoke, or sounds coming from your unit, it’s a sign it needs to be inspected and possibly repaired or replaced.
+If you notice strange smells, smoke, or sounds coming from your AC unit, it’s a sign it needs to be inspected and possibly repaired or replaced.
 Breakers constantly resetting can indicate a damaged electrical system.